Carvana (NYSE:CVNA) Shares Gap Up After Insider Buying Activity

-Carvana Co.
-(NYSE:CVNA – Get Rating)’s share price gapped up prior to trading on Wednesday after an insider bought additional shares in the company.
+Shares of Carvana Co.
+(NYSE:CVNA – Get Rating) gapped up before the market opened on Wednesday following insider buying activity.
 The stock had previously closed at $105.20, but opened at $113.00.
-Carvana shares last traded at $118.20, with a volume of 20,948 shares traded.
+Carvana shares last traded at $118.20, with a volume of 20,948 shares.

-Specifically, Director Michael E. Maroone purchased 25,000 shares of the company’s stock in a transaction that occurred on Friday, March 4th.
-The shares were purchased at an average price of $104.77 per share, for a total transaction of $2,619,250.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, VP Stephen R. Palmer sold 1,000 shares of the business’s stock in a transaction dated Tuesday, March 1st.
-The shares were sold at an average price of $148.73, for a total value of $148,730.00.
-The disclosure for this sale can be found here.
-Insiders sold 1,026 shares of company stock valued at $153,014 over the last ninety days.
-Insiders own 10.70% of the company’s stock.
+Specifically, VP Stephen R. Palmer sold 1,000 shares of the firm’s stock in a transaction on Tuesday, March 1st.
+The stock was sold at an average price of $148.73, for a total transaction of $148,730.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, Director Michael E. Maroone acquired 25,000 shares of Carvana stock in a transaction dated Friday, March 4th.
+The shares were bought at an average cost of $104.77 per share, with a total value of $2,619,250.00.
+The disclosure for this purchase can be found here.
+Over the last quarter, insiders have sold 1,026 shares of company stock worth $153,014.
+10.70% of the stock is owned by insiders.

-CVNA has been the topic of a number of recent research reports.
-Robert W. Baird reduced their target price on Carvana from $350.00 to $300.00 and set an “outperform” rating on the stock in a research note on Monday, December 27th.
-Royal Bank of Canada reduced their price target on Carvana from $275.00 to $155.00 and set an “outperform” rating on the stock in a research note on Friday, February 25th.
-DA Davidson reduced their price target on Carvana from $355.00 to $140.00 and set a “neutral” rating on the stock in a research note on Monday, February 28th.
-JPMorgan Chase & Co. reduced their price target on Carvana from $260.00 to $165.00 and set a “neutral” rating on the stock in a research note on Monday, January 24th.
-Finally, TheStreet lowered Carvana from a “c-” rating to a “d+” rating in a research report on Thursday, January 13th.
-Six research analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company.
-According to MarketBeat, Carvana has a consensus rating of “Buy” and a consensus target price of $270.86.
+Several equities research analysts have recently weighed in on CVNA shares.
+Morgan Stanley reduced their price objective on Carvana from $430.00 to $360.00 and set an “overweight” rating for the company in a research note on Thursday, March 3rd.
+Bank of America reduced their price objective on Carvana from $420.00 to $320.00 in a research note on Thursday, February 3rd.
+Royal Bank of Canada decreased their target price on Carvana from $275.00 to $155.00 and set an “outperform” rating for the company in a research report on Friday, February 25th.
+Robert W. Baird decreased their target price on Carvana from $350.00 to $300.00 and set an “outperform” rating for the company in a research report on Monday, December 27th.
+Finally, Cowen decreased their target price on Carvana from $430.00 to $300.00 and set an “outperform” rating for the company in a research report on Friday, February 25th.
+Six research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has an average rating of “Buy” and an average price target of $270.86.

-Carvana (NYSE:CVNA – Get Rating) last announced its quarterly earnings results on Thursday, February 24th.
-The company reported ($1.02) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.79) by ($0.23).
-The company had revenue of $3.85 billion during the quarter, compared to the consensus estimate of $3.51 billion.
+Carvana (NYSE:CVNA – Get Rating) last posted its quarterly earnings data on Thursday, February 24th.
+The company reported ($1.02) EPS for the quarter, missing analysts’ consensus estimates of ($0.79) by ($0.23).
+The business had revenue of $3.85 billion during the quarter, compared to the consensus estimate of $3.51 billion.
 Carvana had a negative return on equity of 19.82% and a negative net margin of 1.05%.
 The company’s revenue for the quarter was up 110.9% on a year-over-year basis.
-During the same period last year, the business posted ($0.41) EPS.
-Equities research analysts expect that Carvana Co. will post -2.91 earnings per share for the current year.
+During the same quarter in the previous year, the firm posted ($0.41) earnings per share.
+Equities analysts anticipate that Carvana Co. will post -3.32 earnings per share for the current year.

 Carvana Co is a holding company and an eCommerce platform, which engages in the buying of used cars and provision of different and convenient car buying experiences.
 It operates through the following segments: Vehicle Sales, Wholesale Vehicle Sales, and Other Sales and Revenue.
 The Vehicle Sales segment consists of used vehicle sales to customers through its website.